The communication with the AFE is made via a daisy-chain, which means that all

 It must be adapted to the hardware used.

-The function ADI_ConvertGpioVoltageToTemperature()
+The function ADI_ConvertGpioVoltageToTemperature() converts a GPIO

 voltage in mV to a temperature in deci Celsius.